Renees009/LMS/README.md

 ### For Students
 *   **Course Exploration:** Browse and view details of available courses.
 *   **Enrollment System:**  enroll in courses to access restricted content.
-*   **Progress Tracking:** progress percentage updates as lessons are marked complete.
 *   **Quiz System:** Attempt quizzes upon completing 80% of a course, with automated grading and re-attempt .

 ### For Tutors